Letdown2491/waypoint-gtk/docs/ARCHITECTURE.md

 Keeping these in the helper keeps the GTK app completely unprivileged and makes it safe to expose the same capabilities over the CLI and scheduler.

+### BackupManager

+The GUI includes a `BackupManager` component (`waypoint/src/backup_manager.rs`) that orchestrates automatic backups:

+- **Configuration**: Manages per-user backup destinations with filters (All, Favorites, LastN, Critical), retention policies, and trigger settings (on snapshot creation, on drive mount).
+- **Queue Management**: Tracks pending backups when destinations are unmounted.
+When drives reconnect, pending backups are automatically processed in chronological order (oldest first) to maintain proper parent relationships for incremental backups.
+- **Live Progress**: Subscribes to `BackupProgress` D-Bus signals and displays real-time transfer status in the UI.
+- **Status Monitoring**: Polls mounted destinations, counts pending/failed backups, and displays a footer status summary (healthy, pending, failed, disconnected).
+- **History Tracking**: Records completed backups with timestamps, sizes, parent snapshots, and verification status.

+The BackupManager bridges the gap between the privileged helper (which performs actual `btrfs send|receive` operations) and the unprivileged GUI (which manages user preferences and workflow).

 ## CLI & External Integration

-- `waypoint-cli` exists so scripts or the scheduler can talk to the helper without duplicating D-Bus bindings.
-It validates names, prints JSON via `jq` if available, and surfaces the helper’s `(bool, string)` responses.
+- `waypoint-cli` is a comprehensive Bash-based command-line interface that wraps all D-Bus methods exposed by the helper.
+It supports snapshot operations (create, list, delete, restore, cleanup, verify), backup management (backup, list-backups, verify-backup, restore-backup, scan-destinations), file restore, quota control, and more.
+It validates inputs, formats output (with optional JSON), and provides helpful error messages.
+Used by both end-users for scripting and by `waypoint-scheduler` for automated operations.
-- `waypoint-scheduler` just shells out to `waypoint-cli` and inherits its Polkit prompts if run interactively; when managed by runit on Void the provided Polkit rules allow password-less operation for the runit user.
+- `waypoint-scheduler` shells out to `waypoint-cli` and inherits its Polkit prompts if run interactively; when managed by runit on Void the provided Polkit rules allow password-less operation for the runit user.
 - Other Void tools (Nebula, future importers) use the same `tech.geektoshi.waypoint` D-Bus API documented in [API.md](API.md).
-The helper emits `SnapshotCreated` so they can react to new snapshots without polling.
+The helper emits `SnapshotCreated` and `BackupProgress` signals so they can react to events without polling.

 ## Extending the Architecture